-Your pioneering journey to have a fully booked, bustling salon will not last very long if you do not have the very much sought after, returning clients.
-You have new clients entering your business premises everyday – golden opportunities to turn clients into repeat customers, regulars or re-bookings.
-If you are really good at what you do, these clients will also become friends.
+Your pioneering journey to have a fully booked, bustling salon will not last forever if you don’t have returning clients.
+Every day you have golden opportunities to turn clients into repeats, and if you are really good at what you do these clients will also become friends.

-What if I told you there are a few secrets to increase client retention.
-It’s always a perfect time to learn these, so read on….
+What if I told you there are some secrets to increase client retention.
+It’s always a perfect time to learn, so read on….

 Choose responsible and respectful behaviour.

-The same general respectfulness will go a long way on this first meet.
-Don’t call her by first name terms until invited, smile a lot and listen.
-Don’t talk too much about yourself or even your salon at this point (unless asked; it’s all about her at this point).
+The same respectfulness will go a long way throughout this appointment.
+Don’t call her by first name terms until invited to do so, and remember to smile a lot and listen.
 Show as much manners as you have ever been taught.

 Build a relationship built on honesty.

-By all means always praise yourself up, just don’t go overboard at this stage.
+By all means always praise yourself up, just don’t go overboard.
+Right now it’s all about her.

 Look for a private victory today.

-You need to make sure you give the very best service, listening to her concerns.
-Don’t assume that what you know to be the best treatment plan for her is what she has in mind.
-You may think her eyebrows or nails are needing immediate and definitive attention ASAP, but her reason to want to come back a second time could be she is sussing you out as her new regular massage therapist.
+It’s a great idea to mark off 10 mins extra for this important first visit, to make sure the treatment is off the very best quality.
+She is a VIP, and you don’t want to be rushed.
+During conversation you need to make sure you give the best advice, listening to her concerns.
+Don’t assume that what you know to be the best plan for her is what she has in mind.
+You may think her eyebrows or nails are needing definitive attention, but her reason to want to come back could you as her new massage therapist.
 Listen for clues.